decred/dcrdata/README.md

 By default, the version string will be postfixed with "-pre+dev".
 For example, `dcrdata version 3.1.0-pre+dev (Go version go1.11)`.
-However, it may be desireable to set the "pre" and "dev" values to different strings, such as "beta" or the actual commit hash.
+However, it may be desirable to set the "pre" and "dev" values to different strings, such as "beta" or the actual commit hash.
 To set these values, build with the `-ldflags` switch as follows: